ChainShot/Uniswap-V3-Content/projects/Investment Contract/0.7.5/Invest/task.md

 In order to do so you will first need to `approve` the Dai to be spent.

-After that you will need to usw the `exactInput` function where:
+After that you will need to use the `exactInput` function where:

 - `path`: the token path passed in to the function
 - `recipient`: our contract should receive the NFT position